charelstoncrabb/cylinderFlow/README.md

  - MeshPlot.py: creates 2D plot of output graph written by Mesh() class
  - squareGrid.py: creates a square grid input file of specified size
  - randGrid.py: creates a randomized grid of specified size
+ - cfgui.py: provides a GUI to produce small meshes (more detailed and robust graphical user interface is planned)

 > Using:
  - Example input files are included for format demonstration
  - Both code and processors support '-h' flag for syntax help